DjikstraCS/CTF-Write-Ups/Hack The box/Starting Point/Tier 2/Responder.md

 ![](./attachments/Pasted%20image%2020220413133157.png)

+It is.
+We can access the local DNS file of the server.

-It is!
-Since this is a window computer we can trick it into initializing the SMB protocol by providing it with a random path to our local machine.
-During the initial SMB key exchange, we might be able to grab the NetNTLMv (hash) corresponding to a privileged account.
+Since this is a window computer, we can trick it into initializing the SMB protocol by providing it with a random path to our local machine.
+During the initial SMB key exchange, we will be able to grab the NetNTLMv (hash) corresponding to a privileged account.
 We can utilize a tool called 'Responder' to set up an SMB server and grab what we need.

+Initiating SMB connection from the host by injecting payload.

 ![](./attachments/Pasted%20image%2020220413140044.png)

+Responder recieves the request.

 ```console
 ┌──(kali㉿kali)-[~/Downloads/Responder]